 The provodnistas are a formidable group of women who effectively run – and rule – the Tran Siberian trains.

-They check you tickets and passports each time you board the train, clean the carriages and cabins daily (they are kept spotless) and ensure the hot water boilers are always topped up.
+They clean the carriages and cabins daily (keeping them spotless) and ensure the hot water boilers are always topped up.

 With kids, make friends with the provodnista – if you can!
 A smile, a ‘good morning’ or ‘thank you’ in Russian goes a long way!